Most of us have been there at one time or another. You’ve paid your bills and realize you have no money left until your next payday.

-If you find no money left after paying bills and after you’ve done the steps above, now is the time to access those emergency savings.
+If you find no money left after paying bills and doing the steps above, now is the time to access those emergency savings.

-I suggest being very conservative in using emergency funds and being mindful that your next goal will be to replenish the emergency savings account to its previous level.
+I suggest being very conservative in using emergency funds and being mindful that your next goal will be replenishing the emergency savings account to its previous level.

 Don’t be afraid to ask for help.